 What Is It?

 XML Sitemaps are used exclusively by search engines to speed up the process of indexing pages.
-This is because search engines tend to follow and index links within a website quicker when an XML sitemap is present.

 Add An XML Sitemap To Your Site